The best logos of the 1940s

 Boeing

-One of the most notable Boeing logos was introduced in 1940 and lasted for two decades.
+One of the most notable Boeing logos was introduced in 1940 and remained in use for two decades.
 This logo was unique for its time.
 Made with an upward-slanting font, it created a sense of movement and an elevated mood.
 This design choice was symbolic, perhaps reflecting the company’s association with the sky and flight.
 The presence of a star in the logo further reinforces its meaning, perhaps alluding to the American flag, the Stars and Stripes.

 Shell